On Dehornoy's representation for the Yang-Baxter equation: Preliminaries

 \subsection{Monomial representation}

 In 2015, Dehornoy \cite{Dehornoy_RC} developed a calculus of words to study structure groups of cycle sets and their Garside structure.
-In particular, give n a cycle set $X$, he deduces the existence of a monomial representation of its structure group $\Theta: G(X)\to M_X(\C(q))$, where $M_X(\C(q))$ is the ring of matrices with entries in $\C(q)$ indexed by $X\times X$.
-Moreover, he shows that this representation descends to a representation of the Coxeter-like group $\cox{G}$ when specializing $q$ to a $d$-th root of unity $\zeta_{d}$, where $d$ is the Dehornoy class of $X$.
+In particular, given a cycle set $X$, he deduced the existence of a monomial representation of its structure group $\Theta: G(X)\to M_X(\C(q))$, where $M_X(\C(q))$ is the ring of matrices with entries in $\C(q)$ indexed by $X\times X$.
+Moreover, he shows that this representation descends to a representation of the Coxeter-like group $\cox{G}(X)$ when specializing $q$ to a $d$-th root of unity $\zeta_{d}$, where $d$ is the Dehornoy class of $X$.

 Given a permutation $\sigma \in \Sym_X$, we write $P_{\sigma} = (P_{ij})_{i,j \in X}$ for its \emph{permutation matrix} whose entries are given by